Skip to main content

 # Re-pull skills from the live deployment to confirm Claude Code sees the fix

-for skill in creator-search creator-enrichment brand-sponsorship content-analysis account creator-csv-workflow; do
+for skill in creator-search creator-enrichment content-search content-analysis brand-sponsorship account creator-csv-workflow; do

 curl -s "https://docs.creatordb.app/.well-known/agent-skills/$skill/SKILL.md" \